ibmresilient/resilient-community-apps/fn_pipl/README.md

 wishes to create:
 ![screenshot](./screenshots/activity_field.png)

-If users wishes to use custom artifact types they will need to edit the activity filed on Example: Create an Artifact from Pipl data rule:
+If users wish to use custom artifact types they will need to edit the activity filed on Example: Create an Artifact from Pipl data rule:
 ![screenshot](./screenshots/activity_field_rule.png)